Theron Smith

-Theron (tee-ron) Augustus Smith (born October 3, 1980) is an American former professional basketball player of the National Basketball Association and FIBA.
+Theron Augustus Smith (born October 3, 1980) is an American former professional basketball player of the National Basketball Association (NBA) and FIBA.

 Basketball career

-Born in Winter Haven, Florida, Smith played collegiately for Ball State University.
-Two games into his senior year he tore his ACL and opted to pass on a medical redshirt senior year, instead choosing to enter into the 2003 NBA Draft.
+Born in Winter Haven, Florida, Smith played collegiately for the Ball State Cardinals.
+Two games into his senior year he tore his ACL and opted to pass on a medical redshirt senior year, instead choosing to enter into the 2003 NBA draft.

 Going undrafted, he still signed a two-year contract with the Memphis Grizzlies, appearing in 20 regular season matches during his rookie campaign (two points and rebounds per game).

 Smith then played for the Charlotte Bobcats after being selected in the expansion draft, and averaged 2.8 points per game throughout his NBA career, where he totalled 53 games.
 Right knee problems limiting his NBA career.